bryonbsmb1/bryon_team_profile_generator/README.md

 Built out a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

-# HTML and Video generated from the App
+# HTML Screenshot of completed profile

 !["](./Assets/ScreenShot.png)